Nukesor/sticker-finder/README.md

 Available commands:

         /start      Start the bot
         /stop       Stop the bot
-        /tag_set Start to tag a whole set
+        /tag [tags] Tag the last sticker posted in this chat /tag_set    Start to tag a whole set
-        /tag_single Tag a single tag
         /cancel     Cancel all current tag actions

 Feel free to host your own or to use mine: @std_bot